Open Data Hub logo

 Problem

-The OpenShift Container Platform cluster that hosts the user’s notebook server might not have access to enough resources, or the Jupyter pod may have failed.
+The OpenShift Container Platform cluster that hosts the user’s workbench might not have access to enough resources, or the workbench pod may have failed.

 Diagnosis